zju3dv/neuralbody/README.md

 **News**

+* `05/12/2021` The code supports the test and visualization on unseen human poses.
 * `05/12/2021` We update the ZJU-MoCap dataset with better fitted SMPL using [EasyMocap](https://github.com/zju3dv/EasyMocap).
 We also release a [website](https://zju3dv.github.io/zju_mocap/) for visualization.
 Please see [here](https://github.com/zju3dv/neuralbody#potential-problems-of-provided-smpl-parameters) for the usage of provided smpl parameters.

 # Neural Body: Implicit Neural Representations with Structured Latent Codes for Novel View Synthesis of Dynamic Humans